seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/README.md

 Monkey-C
 ```

 On 2023, Friday, August 18th, I did not work on this project.
 The next day (2023, Saturday, August 19th) I decided to allow myself to fall further behind, so that I could get caught up on other projects.
+On 2023, Sunday, August 20th, a task took too much time, and with increased difficulty in classifying languages, along with lower morale, the project fell even further behind.

 > There are so many descendants of C. Saying that your language is based on/a descendant of C based does not narrow down a list very much at all.
 It is like saying you are a descendant of Genghis Khan.